Wake Up to Wogan: The show

 The show was produced by Paul Walters for over 10 years; in addition to these duties, he traded banter with Wogan and the newsreaders on-air until his declining health, with an illness that had been diagnosed in November 2005, took him away from the studio in late January 2006.
 He did, however, continue to compile the music for WUTW until his death on 21 October 2006.
 Alan Boyd (Barrowlands) then took over production duties in Walters' absence, and following his death stayed for the remainder of the show's run.
-Boyd was at first rarely heard on-air, but often played a part in Wogan's "mini-dramas", usually as the dour Scottish soundalike for a Taggart character.
+Boyd was at first rarely heard on-air, but often played a part in Wogan's "mini dramas", usually as the dour Scottish soundalike for a Taggart character.

 The newsreaders who contributed to the show are Alan Dedicoat ("Deadly"), Fran Godfrey ("Mimi", 1993–2008), John Marsh ("Boggy"), and Charles Nove ("Super/Bossa" 2007–09) who joined the team following John Marsh's semi-retirement in 2007.
-Each newsreader became a star in their own right, and John Marsh, along with his wife Janet, had their life "stories" told in four "Janet and John" CDs.
+Each newsreader became a star in their own right, and John Marsh, along with his wife Janet, had their life "stories" told in four Janet and John CDs.
 All have been released to raise funds for the Children in Need appeal.
-The regular travel announcer was Lynn Bowles ('Traffic Totty' (2007–09), who joined the show following Marsh's retirement and a change in format.
+The regular travel announcer was Lynn Bowles ("Traffic Totty" (2007–09), who joined the show following Marsh's retirement and a change in format.
 Wogan would often refer to Bowles and the newsreaders as his "underlings", "peons" and "numpties".
 This was a long-standing gag, used to make light of the fact that listeners who write into other Radio 2 shows (such as Steve Wright in the Afternoon) often address "the Team".

+Listeners of Wake Up to Wogan often humorously misnamed the programme as "Wake Up with Wogan".